July 10, 2024

 Palliative care is not only for physical treatments but is also helpful with the emotional and psychological needs of patients, and their families, as they manage their illness.
 Our palliative care team connects patients to counseling services and provides compassionate aid and advice to patient’s families as they make often difficult health decisions.

-“When a person is referred to supportive & palliative care the team focuses on helping the patient with the emotional impact of their disease through compassionate listening by the team and the licensed social worker,” Dr. Celio explained.
+“When a person is referred to supportive & palliative care the team focuses on helping the patient with the emotional impact of their disease through compassionate listening by the team and the licensed social worker,” Celio explained.
 “Sometimes patients are hesitant to share the symptoms they’re having because they worry it may mean their disease is getting worse.”

 When do you need to get palliative care?